 Aircraft Manufacturing Operations, Aerospace Systems, and Unmanned Aerial Vehicle (UAV) technology are all included in this advanced diploma program.
 AMET (AEROSPACE MANUFACTURING ENGINEERING TECHNICIAN) certification is also available.
 Their annual tuition fee is $12,204.

 You can check out Centennial College for more info.

-All of the aerospace engineering courses provided by Fanshawe University are one-year certificate programs: Composites and Advanced Materials Aerospace Manufacturing (CAMAM) and Applied Aerospace Manufacturing (AAM) are two of them (AAM).
+All of the Aerospace engineering courses in Canada provided by Fanshawe University are one-year certificate programs: Composites and Advanced Materials Aerospace Manufacturing (CAMAM) and Applied Aerospace Manufacturing (AAM) are two of them (AAM).